 Why is Ancestry Travel the New and Exciting Travel Trend?

 Ancestry travel is a new and exciting way to travel as it helps you discover your family history.
-The ancestry travel trend has been driven in part by the at-home DNA testing, people wanting to travel with meaning, and a new perspective about life.
-Ancestry travels helps you feel a connection with the place you are traveling and your also ancestors.
+The ancestry travel trend has been driven in part by at-home DNA testing, people wanting to travel with meaning, and a new perspective on life.
+Ancestry travels helps you feel a connection with the place you are traveling to and your also ancestors.

 What Are Some Traits You Need To Do Your Family History?

-There are traits that will help you help you with your genealogical research.
-These 11 traits include 1) investigation, 2) research, 3) love of history, 4) love of culture and people, 5) patience, 6) attention to detail, 7) math skills, 8) problem solving, 9) being an adventurer, 10) keeper of secrets and 11) love of heritage and family.
+Some traits will help you with your genealogical research.
+These 11 traits include 1) investigation, 2) research, 3) love of history, 4) love of culture and people, 5) patience, 6) attention to detail, 7) math skills, 8) problem-solving, 9) being an adventurer, 10) keeper of secrets and 11) love of heritage and family.

 Discover more by reading our blog Genealogy Travel – 11 Traits You Need to Do Your Family History by clicking here.